 Once the plugin has been installed and activated click on Settings > Revision Manager TMC, and you will be taken to the plugin page in your WordPress admin area.

-You will notice that the setting dropdown boxes have quite a bit of choices.
+You will notice that the setting dropdown boxes have quite a few choices.
 Don’t worry, below I am going to show you the exact setup you want to allow any author to make WordPress post revisions.